Source code for ae.core

 ---------------------

-app = AppBase(..., debug_level= :data:`DEBUG_LEVEL_ENABLED`) # same for :class:`SubApp`
+app = AppBase(..., debug_level= :data:`DEBUG_LEVEL_ENABLED`)

-:class:`~.console.ConsoleApp` instead of :class:`AppBase`, because :class:`~.console.ConsoleApp` provides this property
+:class:`~ae.console.ConsoleApp` instead of :class:`AppBase`, because :class:`~ae.console.ConsoleApp` provides the

-as a :ref:`configuration file variable <config-variables>` and :ref:`commend line option <config-options>`. this way you
+as a :ref:`commend line option <config-options>`. this way you can specify

-can specify :ref:`the actual debug level <pre-defined-config-options>` without the need to change (and re-build) your
+:ref:`the actual debug level <pre-defined-config-options>` without the need to change (and re-build) your

 application code.